 Having a clear understanding of what you’ll be using your diary/planner for will help you to cull and sort through the vast choices that are available out there.

 Tip 2: Choose your preferred layout

 Some people like to view a week or a month ahead at a time whereas others prefer a daily layout.
-Each have their own advantages and disadvantages, but it just depends on how you intend to use your diary.
+Each have their own advantages and disadvantages, but it just depends on how you intend to use your planner.

 Weekly and monthly layouts are perfect for people who want to schedule appointments, meetings and commitments ahead of time and view them in either weekly or monthly increments.
 This provides a clear view and is perfect for those who like to plan ahead and visualise a longer-term plan.

 Daily layouts are perfect for people who want to schedule appointments, but also have space to record their detailed plans for the day.
 This works well for people who want to achieve specific tasks each day and manage their time effectively throughout the day.
 People who choose to use a daily planner are often more productive, use their time more wisely and achieve their goals a lot quicker.